cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 ## 1.2.
 Single Hub VNet with Azure Firewall

 As the Azure Firewall doesn't speak BGP, a routing NVA is added to advertise the default route to the ARS for further propagation.
-This routing NVA is here only to generate the default route and won't be in the data path
+This routing NVA is here only to generate the default route and won't be in the data path.

 :arrow_right: This design leverages the [Next-hop IP feature](https://learn.microsoft.com/en-us/azure/route-server/next-hop-ip) supported by the ARS and that allows the NVA to set the Next-Hop of the route advertised to be the AzFW.